engrit-illinois/Get-ADOUStructureObject/README.md

   - `Get-ADOUStructureObject "OU=Given OU,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu"`
   - `Get-ADOUStructureObject -OUDN "OU=Given OU,OU=Desktops,OU=Engineering,OU=Urbana,DC=ad,DC=uillinois,DC=edu" -OutputFilePath "c:\ou-structure.xml" -OutputFormat "XML"`

-For a preview of what the output looks like, see [outout-example.txt](output-example.txt) and [output-example.xml](output-example.xml).
+For a preview of what the output looks like, see [output-example.txt](output-example.txt) and [output-example.xml](output-example.xml).

 # Parameters

 ### -OUDN \<string\>
-WIP
+Required string.
+The DistinguishedName of the OU to output.
+The switch itself may be omitted if given as the first argument.

 ### -OutputFormat ["HumanReadable" | "XML"]
-WIP
+Optional string from a set of predefined strings.
+The format of the output.
+Specifying `HumanReadable` outputs a simplified, custom format, designed for easy readability.
+Specifying `XML` outputs valid XML, with custom markup tags.
+Default is `HumanReadable`.

 ### -OutputFilePath \<string\>
-WIP
+Optional string.
+The full file path to the output file.
+If omitted, no file will be written.

 ### -IndentChar \<string\>
-WIP
+Optional string.
+The string to use as a single indentation.
+Default is a single tab character.

 # Notes
 - By mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.